-2 OHO NATIONAL PARK (area 476 square miles) immediately adjoins Rocky Mountains Park along the crest of the Great Divide.
+Y oho National Park (area 476 square miles) immediately adjoins Banff Park along the crest of the Great Divide.
 In this realm of winsome beauty there are deep cool primeval forests, giant mountains, ancient white expanses of glacier, foaming waterfalls, rushing rivers and lakes of jade and sapphire.
 The Canadian Pacific Railway has opened up this magnificent country to the tourist.
-Scattered here and there, at convenient points throughout the Park, are Bungalow Camps, Rest-Houses and Tea-Houses.
+Scatteredhereandthere at convenient points throughout the Park are Bungalow Camps, Rest-Houses and Tea-Houses.
 All these are linked up by excellent motor roads or trails.